We succeed when our students succeed. And it happens a lot.

-Graduate of Rivet School, Richmond, CA
+Graduate of Southern New Hampshire University through Rivet School in Richmond, CA

 AdvanceEDU really helps students create a flexible path through their college and career—in my case, getting my associates degree in general studies on my way to a business degree while I work as a manager at Chipotle.

-Student at AdvanceEDU, Denver, CO
+Student at Southern New Hampshire University through AdvanceEDU, Denver, CO